-Prior to the commencement of works in the area, investigation for potential land contamination and remediation as appropriate, to ensure the long-term safety of any future works or drainage proposals that may disturb the ground.
+Prior to the commencement of works in the area, investigation for potential land contamination and remediation as appropriate, to ensure the long-term safety of any future works or drainage proposals.

-The design of the countryside parks will be developed in consultation with the local community and other stakeholder groups.
-The design should be in accordance with Policy AG2 and AG3 and include:
+The design of the countryside parks should include:

 i.
 Substantial increase in biodiversity value, including woodland planting and natural grassland.